tiagofragoso/tu-aic/README.md

 # Advanced Internet Computing WS 2020 - Group 3 Topic 3

-This template is intended to serve as an *example* on how you might want to structure the README when submitting your project.

-**Important**: The specific subdirectories are *not* meant to be extended but to serve as an example on how to write a `Dockerfile` and a `docker-compose.yml` file.
-Your first task should be to replace them with your own.

 ## Team
 - Dominik Fenzl, 01526544
 - Kevin Al-Chater,